Updated: Mar 7

 Unfortunately, superheroes do not even attempt to change the world or deal with the world that is.
 They do not tackle the truly egregious and devastating effects that consume the earth’s population like a life-sucking black hole: Poverty, war, abortion, hunger, disease, socialism, natural disasters, terrorism, violence, etc. Even still, these are only the symptoms of a far more devastating effect that was unleashed by man at the Garden of Eden, sin.

 Therefore, just as through one man sin entered the world, and death through sin, and thus death spread to all men, because all sinned—Romans 5:12

-What I mean by that is if the Hindus version of creation were true, then that would, by necessity, invalidate the Nordic version, or Egyptian version of how we came to be.
-Now add in thousands of other origin-stories from every other civilization, and we have an enormous mess on our hands.
-To untangle that, requires a basic understanding of us as a race of beings.
-We all share the same planet, same moon, same sun, natural resources, etc., thus there must be a common origin story mankind.
+What I mean by that is if the Hindus version of creation were true, then that would, by necessity, invalidate the Nordic version or Egyptian version of how we came to be.
+Now add in thousands of other origin stories from every other civilization, and we have an enormous mess on our hands.
+To untangle that requires a basic understanding of us as a race of beings.
+We all share the same planet, same moon, same sun, natural resources, etc., thus there must be a common origin story of mankind.
 Furthermore, if humans are genetically the same (we are, aside from our cosmetic differences), then there must be a source document detailing our beginning.

 Enter the Holy Bible.

 The Bible is not just one book, but really one book comprised of sixty-six smaller books with a common narrative running through them all.
 An estimated forty authors wrote the Bible over a span of sixteen-hundred years.
 The first book chronologically written is believed to be the book of Job (suggested authors include Elihu, Abraham, Moses, David, or Solomon).
 The last book written was the book of Revelation circa 95AD.
 In its entirety, the Bible comprises the history of mankind from creation through eternity future.